 PubNub makes it easy to add live chat or messaging to your application.
 You can build chat in a way that’s customized perfectly for your needs.
 We have over 10 years of experience delivering trillions of messages for our customers.

 PubNub provides a real-time publish/subscribe messaging API built on a global Data Stream Network.
 A benefit of using PubNub over building it yourself is that messages sent with PubNub are delivered in under 0.25 seconds, and usually much faster (10 – 40ms).
-PubNub has multiple points of presence on every inhabited continent, supports dozens of SDKs, and has features like push notifications for mobile devices.
+PubNub has multiple points of presence on every inhabited continent, supports dozens of SDKs, and has features like mobile push notifications for mobile devices.

 PubNub offers a serverless environment to execute functions on messages as they route through the PubNub Network.
 You can incorporate logic like re-routing, augmenting, filtering, transforming, and aggregating data.
-You can use PubNub functions to enhance your live chat or messaging solution functionality with things like automatically managing messaging channels, omnichannel content filtering, chatbots that automatically send replies, and more.
+You can use Functions to enhance your live chat or messaging solution functionality with things like automatically managing messaging channels, omnichannel content filtering, chatbots that automatically send replies, and more.

 Use PubNub Chat to build features into your application like: